-We associate surface pressure perturbations with the temperature perturbations by integrating Eq.
-6 over the height of the transect in Fig. 18a.
-Figure 18b shows the computed perturbations as the wave passes and confirms that as the CAP rises (falls) the surface pressure increases (decreases) by ~0.4 hPa, giving a total amplitude of ~0.8 hPa which is consistent with the pressure perturbations measured throughout the valley (Fig 2.17c).
-The computed perturbations also capture the steep initial rise followed by the more gradual thinning seen in the aerosol backscatter (Fig. 2.17a).
+Following Li et al. (2009), the pressure perturbation at the surface can be approximated from the temperature anomalies along Harkers Ridge during the CAP oscillations using where $\bar{T}$ is the mean temperature, T'(z) is the perturbation temperature at each height, $\bar{\rho}$ is the mean density and H is the depth of the profile.
+The computed pressure anomalies (Fig. 2.14b) confirm that as the CAP rises (falls) the surface pressure increases (decreases) by about 0.4 hPa, giving a total amplitude of about 0.8 hPa, which is consistent with the pressure perturbations measured throughout the valley (Fig. 2.13c).
+The computed perturbations also capture the steep initial rise followed by the more gradual thinning seen in the aerosol backscatter (Fig. 2.13a) as well as the variations in pressure observed at the ISFS sites near 0600 UTC (Fig. 2.13c).